knative/docs/docs/admin/eventing/broker-configuration.md

 ## Broker class options

-When a broker is created without a specified `BrokerClass` annotation, the default `MTChannelBasedBroker` broker class is used, as specified in the `config-br-defaults` ConfigMap.
+When a Broker is created without a specified `BrokerClass` annotation, the default `MTChannelBasedBroker` Broker class is used, as specified in the `config-br-defaults` ConfigMap.

-The following example creates a broker called `default` in the default namespace, and uses `MTChannelBasedBroker` as the implementation:
+The following example creates a Broker called `default` in the default namespace, and uses `MTChannelBasedBroker` as the implementation:

 ```bash
 kubectl create -f - <<EOF